nlamirault/jam/README.md

 - this player no longer lists artists in random order - if you want to randomize them press R

+In order to use this program you should be logged in in Google Play services on your phone, if you have no smartphone than this program, at its current state, is not for you

 If you use 2-factor authorisation with your Google account, you will have to generate an app password, follow this link